rmalgazeiro/paymentwall.github.io/docs/desktop-direct-brick-3dsecure.md

 ## Enable 3d secure

-By passing ```secure=1``` as an additional parameter in your [charge request](/direct/brick/charge#charge-request), a different charge response includes the 3d secure form which is provided by the card issuing banks of your customers will be returned.
+By passing ```secure=1``` as an additional parameter in your [charge request](/direct/brick/charge#charge-request), a different charge response will be returned.
+It includes a redirect url which allows you to redirect your customer to the 3d secure form which is provided by the card issuing banks of your customers .

 > 3d secure might be a required payment step as judged by our payment risk team.